tari-labs/tari-university/src/preface/style-guide.md

 Where a list is not a sentence and does not complete a preceding part of a sentence, use no punctuation.

+*Example*

-**Example:** Refer to the list of contents at the start of this style guide.
+Refer to the list of contents at the start of this Style Guide.